MyMenopauseJourney

 Get good chiropractic care.
 This therapy applies gentle adjustments to correct any misalignments in the neck and back.
 This relieves pressure on the congested lymph ducts, allowing them to flow more freely.

 Visit the infrared sauna!
-The infrared sauna helps the body’s purification system.
+The infrared sauna helps the bodys purification system.
 It doesn’t stimulate the lymphatic system directly, but it helps the body relax.
 This opens the lymph vessels, allowing the lymph to circulate freely.

 4. Relieve stress